hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 # Rules, guidelines & ToS
 With registering an account in our community hub and / or playing our games you acknowledge and accept the followingly stated rules and guidelines to their fullest.
+We reserve full right to update the terms of service at any time without any need for notification.

-# Alpha Blend Interactive Community Guidelines
+# Alpha Blend Interactive Terms of Service

 # Introduction
 The community guidelines apply to any and all services around the platform including our Discord server, the homepage, the community hub, the games and all other applications using our API and / or services.